lornasw93/nudity-filter/README.md

 ## Example

-This is an example to show what your results could look like when running the below command
+This is an example to show what your results could look like when running this command

 ```
 py detector.py
 ```

 ### Before
-Check for the file within /example/nude01.jpg
+(Check for the file within /example/nude01.jpg)

 ### After
-After running the above command, these are the results.
+After running the above command, these are the results
 #### JSON File
 File contents (within /example/flagged_nude01.json)